-- any employer contributions should focus on direct observation of performance (for example witness statements) rather than opinions - the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer and apprentice confirming this - the portfolio of evidence must be submitted to the EPAO at the gateway
+- any employer contributions should focus on direct observation of performance (for example witness statements) rather than opinions - the evidence provided must be valid and attributable to the apprentice; the portfolio of evidence must contain a statement from the employer and apprentice confirming this

 The portfolio of evidence is not directly assessed.
 It underpins the professional discussion and therefore should not be marked by the EPAO.
-EPAOs should review the portfolio of evidence in preparation for the professional discussion but are not required to provide feedback after this review of the portfolio.
+EPAOs should review the portfolio of evidence in preparation for the professional discussion underpinned by portfolio but are not required to provide feedback after this review of the portfolio.